ManapatWeeramongkolkul/google-tourism-planner-project/README.md

    - Make API calls to Google Maps APIs such as Places API and Distance Matrix API
    - Return json data to the Dialogflow CX agent
 2. bookFlightFunction
-   - Query flight details from the database (one-way and round trip flight)
+   - Query flight details from the database (one-way and round-trip flight)
    - Set parameters for the selected flight option
    - Calculate cost from the no. of tickets booked
    - Return fulfillment_response to the Dialogflow CX agent to generate a rich response
 3. bookHotelFunction
    - Query hotel details from the database
-   - Set paramters for the selected hotel option
+   - Set parameters for the selected hotel option
    - Calculate cost from the no. of rooms booked and length of stay
    - Return fulfillment_response to the Dialogflow CX agent to generate a rich response
 4. createPDF